-SFAS 157: (1) establishes that fair value is based on a hierarchy of inputs into the valuation process (as described in Note 5 of the Notes to Condensed Consolidated Financial Statements herein), (2) clarifies that an issuer's credit standing should be considered when measuring liabilities at fair value, (3) precludes the use of a liquidity or block discount when measuring instruments traded in an actively quoted market at fair value, and (4) requires costs relating to acquiring instruments carried at fair value to be recognized as expense when incurred.
+SFAS 157: (1) establishes that fair value is based on a hierarchy of inputs into the valuation process (as described in Note 6 of the Notes to Condensed Consolidated Financial Statements herein), (2) clarifies that an issuer's credit standing should be considered when measuring liabilities at fair value, (3) precludes the use of a liquidity or block discount when measuring instruments traded in an actively quoted market at fair value, and (4) requires costs related to acquiring instruments carried at fair value to be recognized as expense when incurred.

-The following assets and liabilities are recorded at fair value as of March 31, 2007: (1) derivatives and (2) the assets of the company's nuclear decommissioning trusts.
+The following assets and liabilities are recorded at fair value on a recurring basis as of June 30, 2007: (1) derivatives and (2) the assets of the company's nuclear decommissioning trusts.

-As defined in SFAS 157, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
+price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
 However, as permitted under SFAS 157, the company utilizes a mid-market pricing convention (the mid-point price between bid and ask prices) as a practical expedient for valuing the majority of its assets and liabilities carried at fair value.
 The company utilizes market data or assumptions that market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated, or generally unobservable.
 The company primarily applies the market approach for recurring fair value measurements and endeavors to utilize the best available information.
-Accordingly, the company
+Accordingly, the company utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
+The company is able to classify fair value balances based on the observability of those inputs.
+SFAS 157 establishes a fair value hierarchy that prioritizes the inputs used to measure fair value.
+The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (level 1 measurement) and the lowest priority to unobservable inputs (level 3 measurement).
+The three levels of the fair value hierarchy defined by SFAS 157 are as follows:

-The company's assessment of the significance of a particular input to the fair value measurements requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.
-Generally, the company's results of operations are not significantly impacted by the assets and liabilities accounted for at fair value because of the principles contained in SFAS 71, Accounting for the Effects of Certain Types of Regulation.
+Level 1 - Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
+Active markets are those in which transactions for The company's assessment of the significance of a particular input to the fair value measurements requires judgment, and may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.
+Generally, the company's results of operations are not significantly impacted by the assets and liabilities accounted for at fair value because of the principles contained in SFAS 71, Accounting for the Effects of Certain Types of Regulations.